The 8 Elements™ FAQ

 Yes.
-Participants can test as many times as they wish, within 18 months from the last day of the intensive.
-If a passing score is not achieved by the 18th month marker, then participants will need to retake the intensive to test again.
+Participants who have taken an intensive prior to 2019 may test as many times as they wish, on pre-scheduled testing dates, within 18 months from the last day of their intensive.
+If a passing score is not achieved by the 18th month, then participants will need to retake the intensive to test again.

 There is a fee for testing.
-We have a schedule of set test dates available throughout the year for you to choose from.
-Written test dates are scheduled on approximately a triannual basis.
+For those who are testing for an intensive taken prior to 2019, we have a schedule of set test dates available throughout the year for you to choose from.
 Please contact us here, if you are interested in testing.

 Will there be homework?

 That depends.
 Homework and preparatory assignments will be required for those intending to test.
 Those attending the 8 Elements™ intensives who do not intend to test are not required (but are welcome) to complete work outside of the classroom.
 The same materials list will be supplied to everyone and all are welcome to participate to whatever degree they choose.

 What study materials will I need?

 A list of materials and homework will be provided at least one month before the intensive.